ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Experiments

 \subsection{Generalization Capability}

-To further investigate the impact of tactile inputs and effective representation learning, we evaluate our policy's generalization to unseen objects and environments, comparing it against its vision-only and pre-training-free counterparts.
-As shown in Figure~\ref{fig:generalizaton-setup}, beyond the training orange and scissor, we introduce 6 unseen small objects and 3 unseen scissors (different size, shape and color) to assess object generalization.
+We also evaluate our policy’s generalizability to unseen objects and environments.
+As shown in Figure~\ref{fig:generalizaton-setup}, beyond the training orange and scissor, we introduce 6 unseen small objects and 3 unseen scissors to assess object generalization.
 Additionally, we modify lighting conditions by increasing brightness and introducing colored disco ball lighting.
 Table~\ref{tab:generalization} presents results on the tasks of orange placement and scissor hanging.
-We measure the policy's success rate over 20 trials per task and report the average performance.

-According to Table~\ref{tab:generalization}, our method with pre-training achieves consistent better performance across various generalization settings.
-Moreover, the effect of representation learning also noticeably improves the generalization capability for both tasks.
+Our method with pre-training achieves consistent better performance across various generalization settings.